r10r/helper-js/README.md

 # About

-helper.js is a minimal collection of outstanding usefull javascript helper functions. helper.js is not intended to be an alternative for javascript frameworks like [jQuery](http://jquery.com/), [prototype](http://www.prototypejs.org/), etc. ...
+helper.js is a minimal collection of outstanding useful javascript helper functions. helper.js is not intended to be an alternative for javascript frameworks like [jQuery](http://jquery.com/), [prototype](http://www.prototypejs.org/), etc. ...